SQLite Index

 first_name = 'John';Code language: SQL (Structured Query Language) (sql)

-2)filter data by both first_name and last_name columns:
+2) Filter data by both first_name and last_name columns:

 WHERE